Test Your Entire Solution

 To distribute managed packages, Salesforce Platform API solutions, or Marketing Cloud Engagement API solutions on AppExchange, they must pass our security review.
 If your solution is a managed package, you’re required to scan it using Salesforce Code Analyzer and submit comprehensive scan results in the AppExchange Security Review Wizard.
 If you’re unable to use Code Analyzer, you must provide a clear justification for why you didn’t run Code Analyzer on your code.

-If your solution isn’t a managed package, or you choose not to use Code Analyzer, you can access two Salesforce-supported security scanners on the Partner Security Portal: the Chimera scanner and the Source Code Scanner, sometimes referred to as the Checkmarx scanner.
+If your solution isn’t a managed package, or you choose not to use Code Analyzer, you can access the Source Code Scanner, sometimes referred to as the Checkmarx scanner, on the Partner Security Portal.

 This table summarizes the automated security scanner tools that we require or recommend.